oryon-dominik/dotfiles/tutorials/windows/3-customize-windows-dotfiles.md

 #### UNDER HEAVY CONSTRUCTION USE AT YOUR OWN RISK ########

+## THIS IS BROKEN FOR NOW -  DON'T USE

 Start with customizing your local settings.

 create an `env_settings.json` in the `local`-directory